 A huge recommendation is Restaurant 360's Catalan Night which gives you a 4 course Catalan meal with a glass of wine, beer or soft drink for 20 euros per person.
 Great value and a fantastic meal although you must book your Catalan night at Restaurant 360 in advance.

-A great review of Restaurant 360's Catalan Night
+Check out this great review of Restaurant 360's Catalan Night!

 El Refugi De La Fondue Restaurant, Arinsal